mverouden/blogdown-academic/content/post/2022-10-17-matlab-installation-wurclient/index.md

 ---
 ## The title of your page
-title: 'Mathworks Matlab installation on a WURclient computer'
+title: "Mathworks Matlab installation on a WURclient computer"
 ## An optional subtitle that will be displayed under the title
 subtitle: ''